aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-inferentia-neuron-opensource-observability.md

-# Single Cluster Open Source Observability - Neuron-based cluster
+# Single Cluster Open Source Observability - Inferentia-based cluster

-[AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) and [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) are accelerated Machine Learning (ML) chips (or ML accelerators), designed and built by AWS.
-They are also referred to as Neuron Devices.
-Each Neuron device includes multiple NeuronCores, the machine learning compute cores.
+[AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) and [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) are accelerated Machine Learning (ML) chips (or ML accelerators), designed by AWS.
+They are also referred to as Neuron chips.
+Each Neuron chip includes multiple NeuronCores, the machine learning compute cores.

 Amazon EC2 ML instances belong to the [Trn1/Trn1n](https://aws.amazon.com/ec2/instance-types/trn1/), [Inf1](https://aws.amazon.com/ec2/instance-types/inf1/) and [Inf2](https://aws.amazon.com/ec2/instance-types/inf2/) families.
 Trn1/Trn1n instances feature multiple AWS Trainium accelerators and support high-performance training.
 Inf1 and Inf2 instances feature multiple AWS Inferentia accelerators and support high-performance and low-latency inference.

 [AWS Neuron](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/) is an SDK with a compiler, runtime, and profiling tools that helps developers deploy models on both AWS Inferentia accelerators and train them on AWS Trainium accelerators.
 It integrates natively with popular ML frameworks, such as PyTorch and TensorFlow.

-This pattern shows you how to monitor the performance of ML accelerators, used in an Amazon EKS cluster leveraging Inferentia-based Amazon EC2 Inf1 instances.
-The pattern will also be applicable to Inf2 and Trn1/Trn1n instances soon, when AWS Cloud Development Kit (CDK) completes support for Inf2 and Trn1/Trn1n (in progress, at the time of writing).
+This pattern shows you how to monitor the performance of ML accelerators, used in an Amazon EKS cluster leveraging Inferentia-based Amazon EC2 Inf1/Inf2 instances.

 Amazon Managed Service for Prometheus and Amazon Managed Grafana are open source tools used in this pattern to collect and visualise metrics respectively.